SaPhyoThuHtet/utycc-nlp-class/README.md

 # UTYCC-NLP-Class

 NLP class (2019-2020) was a course for PhD and master students and it was conducted by the University of Technology and visiting professor Dr Ye Kyaw Thu.
+I got an opportunity to join that class.

 # Exercises and Solutions
 **My Answers of UTYCC NLP Class Exercises (RE is mostly used)**